 Virality is the concept behind which we understand fast and easy self-promotion of the product among users.
-Like a kind of infectious disease, it spreads from one person to the other and no special efforts are needed to support this process.
+Like a kind of infectious disease, it spreads from one person to another, and no special efforts are needed to support this process.
 Organic growth of this sort of product is coming from recommendations and sharing.
-Making the product viral is a dream of any customer who sets it on the market and therefore any designer who is keen to create something successful and widely known.
+Making the product viral is the dream of any customer who sets it on the market and, therefore, any designer who is keen to create something successful and widely known.

 Nevertheless, now virality goes far beyond the marketing process, especially when it comes to web and app design products.
-Practice shows that there are some things to consider and some mechanisms to apply in the process of UX/UI design in order to make the product more or less viral that means promoted by users and therefore saving time, money and efforts on marketing.
+Practice shows that there are some things to consider and some mechanisms to apply in the process of UX/UI design in order to make the product more or less viral, which means promoted by users and therefore saving time, money, and effort on marketing.

 Any designer knows that predesign stage is as important as the time for actual work on design creation.
-Design should be based on solving problems and giving positive experience, so it’s not only the visual, but also psychological thing.
+Design should be based on solving problems and giving positive experiences, so it’s not only a visual but also a psychological thing.
 This stage is vital for any kind of product, but if you have the aim to make your product viral, it requires even more attention and deeper analysis.
-So, here is the list of some things to consider at this stage in the aspect of potential virality of the product.
+So, here is a list of some things to consider at this stage in the aspect of the potential virality of the product.

 1. Find the key features and start with them

-The mistake of some products which haven’t become really successful and wide-spread is the attempt to solve a lot of problems at the same moment.
-This way is not only really complex and needs much deeper analysis at the pre-design stage, but also can be a bit confusing for the users who sometimes will not be able to distinguish the real aim of the product at once.
-So, first of all define clearly who is your core target audience, what is there major pain and how to help them.
-Don’t become the hunter who tries to kill two birds with one stone otherwise it’s easy to forget about virality, although you may create a great multifunctional product.
+The mistake of some products which haven’t become really successful and widespread is the attempt to solve a lot of problems at the same moment.
+This way is not only really complex and needs much deeper analysis at the pre-design stage, but it also can be a bit confusing for the users, who sometimes will not be able to distinguish the real aim of the product at once.
+So, first of all, define clearly who is your core target audience, what is their major pain and how to help them.
+Don’t become the hunter who tries to kill two birds with one stone; otherwise, it’s easy to forget about virality, although you may create a great multifunctional product.
 It’s better to add functionality and expand your target audience step-by-step rather than to start everything together and at the same moment.

 2. Analyze the target audience and their potential emotional response